storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 ### Using the Minio Browser GUI interface

-To navigate to the Minio interface, copy and paste the URL for the gateway into your browser (in this case the above output, labeled “Endpoint,” shows 127.0.0.1:9000)
+To navigate to the Minio interface, copy and paste the URL for the gateway into your browser (in this case the above output, labeled `Endpoint`, shows `127.0.0.1:9000`)

 <img src="/blog/img/alpha-walkthrough-image-3.png" alt="Navigating to the Minio interface will prompt a login screen, asking for the key credentials" width="100%"/>
-<p style="text-align: center;">_Navigating to the Minio interface will prompt a login screen, asking for the key credentials._</p>
+<p style="text-align: center;">\\_Navigating to the Minio interface will prompt a login screen, asking for the key credentials.\\_</p>
 <br>

 By default, in the local testnetwork, the access key and secret key should look something like: